Jean-CS/flutter-simple-chat-ui/README.md

 ## Widgets Used

+> Widgets from different libraries in the Flutter framework are compatible and can work together in a single app.

 - [MaterialApp](http://docs.flutter.io/flutter/material/MaterialApp/MaterialApp.html)

 This Widget is the skeleton for Widgets that use Material Design.
 It adds material-design specific functionality, such as [AnimatedTheme](https://docs.flutter.io/flutter/material/AnimatedTheme-class.html) and [GridPaper](https://docs.flutter.io/flutter/widgets/GridPaper-class.html).